Holiday home during COVID-19 – Villa Sea Paradise Curaçao is ready for rent!

 Curaçao is open for international traffic to all international travellers and yes that includes travellers from United States, Canada, Europe and the rest of the world, who complies with the island’s entry protocols.

 Tourists who come to Curacao have to have a:

-1) Digitally filled out Passenger Locator Card (PLC) 48 hours before departure and carry a printed proof along.
+1) Digitally filled out Passenger Locator Card (PLC) 48 hours before departure, make an apointment to do an Antigen test 3rd day after arrival and carry a printed proof along.
+(After the PLC process the link for the antigen test labs will be send to you by email).
 2) Digital immigration card, that can be found here 3) Travel insurance 4) Negative PCR test result (nasal, no gargle) within 72 hours before departure by an accredited laboratory and carry this printed result as proof.
-Children, six years and younger without symptoms, whose parents both have proof of a negative test, do not need to take a PCR test nor require a Passenger Locator Card (PLC).
-5) Good insurance for medical care.
-If a tourist arrives and contracts Covid-19 infection, It is good to realise that all medical costs are charged to that tourist.
+Children, six years and younger without symptoms, whose parents both have proof of a negative test, do not need to take a PCR test nor require a Passenger Locator Card (PLC) nor an Antigen test.
+5) Adequately insured for medical care.
+If a tourist arrives and contracts Covid-19 infection, it is good to realize that all medical costs are charged to that tourist.

 For further information please visit the site of the Government of Curacao.

 What about returning back home, are there requirements imposed by different governments?
 The Netherlands: for those heading back to the Netherlands no PCR nor self quarantine of 10 days are required for the moment.
 See government.nl